-After a car accident, many people are quick to call 1-800-injured to seek the help of a personal injury attorney to recover damages.
+After a car accident, many people are quick to seek the help of a personal injury attorney to recover damages.
 However, just as important could be finding a physical therapist or personal trainer to help with the recovery process.

 2. Prepare Mentally

 People respond differently to treatment, depending on age, underlying medical conditions, and severity of injuries.
 Once your doctor allows you to exercise, take time to prepare yourself mentally.
 Focus on maintaining a positive outlook throughout the recovery process.

 As you begin the recovery process, have realistic expectations.
 Talk to your personal trainer and find out what to expect during exercise sessions.
 Stick to your treatment plan and check your assessment results for issues whenever you go for follow-up appointments.
 If the doctor doesn’t find any problems, be content and optimistic about your progress.